 - Breast cancer

 - Myelodysplastic syndromes

 - Parkinson’s disease

 The Department of Veterans’ Affairs has recognized that exposure to the contaminated water affects not only service men and women but also their family members, contractors, and civilian employees and personnel who were similarly stationed at the military base.
-Studies performed by the Agency for Toxic Substances and Disease Registry (“ATSDR”) have created models to ascertain the full reach of the contamination of the water based upon available data.
+Studies performed by the Agency for Toxic Substances and Disease Registry (“ATSDR”) have created models to ascertain the full reach of water contamination based on available data.

 Contact a Camp Lejeune Water Contamination Lawyer

 Overall, the toxic water contamination at Camp Lejeune serves as a reminder of the importance of proper waste disposal and the potential consequences of neglecting this responsibility.
-It is crucial that we take steps to prevent similar incidents from occurring in the future.
+We must take steps to prevent similar incidents from occurring in the future.

 The Goings Law Firm, LLC is a sophisticated ally to anyone who spent at least 30 days at Camp Lejeune during the period of toxic exposure.
-We encourage innocent victims whose health was impacted due to toxic drinking water at Camp Lejeune to reach out to us for a confidential conversation about your health problems and legal options.
+We encourage innocent victims whose health was impacted due to toxic drinking water at Camp Lejeune to contact us for a confidential conversation about their health problems and legal options.
 To determine if you are eligible for filing a claim, please call the Camp Lejeune attorneys of the Goings Law Firm, LLC at (803) 350-9230 to speak with an attorney.